Immunisation for babies aged 12 or 13 months

 Meningococcal B (MenB) vaccine

-Your child gets a third dose of this vaccine to boost their protection against meningitis B, the most common type of meningococcal disease.
+Your child gets a third dose of this vaccine to boost their protection against meningococcal group B infection, the most common type of meningococcal disease.

 Side effects of the MenB vaccine